Advertising-Analytics-LLC/serverless-aws-fec-data-collectionor/README.md

 # serverless-aws-fec-data-collectionor
-Serverless applications to get near-real-time FEC data
+Serverless applications to get near-real-time FEC data by scraping the FEC APIs using Lambda and storing the data in RedShift

 ## About
 All the serverless functions in this module do a few things: